Some time ago, I offered up the idea of the money-free weekend:

 Try making a scarf for a friend or a small blanket for a new baby in the home of a friend or a family member.
 While it’s not quite free, you’ll learn a useful new skill — and if you stick with it, you’ll make things much more valuable than the input cost of a bit of yarn.
 Before long, you might even be able to sell your knitwear on Etsy.

 18. Take some digital photographs.

 Take your digital camera out with you and take pictures of anything you find interesting.
 Take lots of them, then go home later and see if you’ve taken anything beautiful and compelling.
-Great images can make for the basics of homemade greeting cards (yep, keep going downwards for more on this), nice desktop wallpaper, screensavers, or many other interesting uses.
+Great images can lay the groundwork for homemade greeting cards (yep, keep going downwards for more on this), nice desktop wallpaper, screensavers, personalized gifts, or other interesting uses.

 Sign up for a free Flickr account, then upload some of your most interesting pictures to share with others.
 Spend the time to title them appropriately, add interesting captions, and allow them to be used under a Creative Commons Attribution license so your images can be enjoyed by as many people as possible.